Radical RXC: RXC (2013–2016)

 The original RXC launched in 2013 for the 2014 model year in two street-legal forms: the RXC V6 and the optional upgraded RXC V8.
-The standard V6, a modified version of the 3.7 L Ford Duratec 37 Cyclone, produces 350 hp @ 6,750 rpm and 320 lbft @ 4,250 rpm.
+The standard V6, a modified version of the 3.7 L Ford Duratec 37 Cyclone, produces 350 hp at 6,750 rpm and 320 lbft at 4,250 rpm.
 The V8 came in two engine configurations, a 2.7 L and a 3.0 L, both in-house designs based on the inline-four engine used in the Suzuki Hayabusa.
-The 2.7 L produces 430 hp @ 9,500 rpm and 260 lbft @ 7,200 rpm, while the 3.0 L produces 480 hp @ 9,100 rpm and 280 lbft @ 7,500 rpm.
+The 2.7 L produces 430 hp at 9,500 rpm and 260 lbft at 7,200 rpm, while the 3.0 L produces 480 hp at 9,100 rpm and 280 lbft at 7,500 rpm.
 The RXC was based on the design of the previous Radical SR9 Le Mans prototype, and features a body made out of mostly carbon fibre composites.
 Both engines are mated to 7-speed semi-automatic transmission manufactured by Quaife, mounted transversely and driving the rear wheels.
 Standard features inside the RXC include air conditioning, power steering, heated windscreen and mirrors, and a multi-function adjustable steering wheel.

 RXC Turbo / RXC GT (2014–present)

 The RXC Turbo was unveiled at the 2014 Autosport International show, one year after the reveal of the original RXC.
-The RXC Turbo adds a new powerplant to the RXC lineup in the form of Ford's 3.5 L twin-turbocharged EcoBoost V6 engine, producing 448 hp @ 5,500 rpm and 500 lbft @ 3,500 rpm.
+The RXC Turbo adds a new powerplant to the RXC lineup in the form of Ford's 3.5 L twin-turbocharged EcoBoost V6 engine, producing 448 hp at 5,500 rpm and 500 lbft at 3,500 rpm.
 The RXC Turbo is also available with additional levels of sound deadening equipment in the interior to eliminate NVH at the cost of weight savings.

 In 2017, the RXC Turbo was renamed the 'RXC GT'.
 It is now available with two optional tunes of the EcoBoost twin-turbo V6 engine, producing 400 hp in standard configuration, with the optional 650 hp tune shared by the contemporary RXC Spyder and RXC Turbo 600R.

 RXC Spyder (2015–present)

 In January 2015's Autosport International show, Radical revealed its new track-only model, the RXC Spyder.
 Intended to replace the Radical SR8 RX as the company's flagship track car, the RXC Spyder features an open cockpit and significant aerodynamic additions over previous RXC models.
-The RXC Spyder was initially offered with only the 3.0 L RPE RPX-V8 engine from the RXC V8, producing 440 hp @ 9,100 rpm and 280 lbft @ 7,500 rpm.
-In 2016 after the release of the RXC Turbo 500R, the RXC Spyder became available with the 500R's 3.5 L twin-turbo EcoBoost engine, producing 600 hp @ 6,700 rpm and 465 lbft @ 4,200 rpm–6,200 rpm.
+The RXC Spyder was initially offered with only the 3.0 L RPE RPX-V8 engine from the RXC V8, producing 440 hp at 9,100 rpm and 280 lbft at 7,500 rpm.
+In 2016 after the release of the RXC Turbo 500R, the RXC Spyder became available with the 500R's 3.5 L twin-turbo EcoBoost engine, producing 600 hp at 6,700 rpm and 465 lbft at 4,200 rpm–6,200 rpm.
 Similarly, after the release of the RXC Turbo 600R in 2017, the RXC Spyder became available with the 600R's further upgraded 3.5 L twin-turbo EcoBoost engine, producing 650 hp.